awsdocs/aws-dms-step-by-step/doc_source/chap-rdsoracle2postgresql.steps.convertschema.md

       1. Run the script on the target Amazon RDS for PostgreSQL database\.

-   For more information, see [Converting Database Schema to Amazon RDS by Using the AWS Schema Conversion Tool](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Converting.html) in the *AWS Schema Conversion Tool User Guide*\.
+   For more information, see [Converting Database Schema to Amazon RDS](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Converting.html)\.

 1. \(Optional\) Use AWS SCT to create migration rules\.